Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Continuous Monitoring and Response

-Cyber risks are dynamic and evolve over time, requiring ongoing monitoring and adjustment of risk management strategies.
-Implementing a continuous monitoring program helps detect emerging threats and vulnerabilities in real-time.
+As cyber risks evolve over time, organizations must continuously monitor and adjust their risk management strategies.
+Continuous monitoring programs are critical for detecting emerging threats and vulnerabilities in real-time.

 Key Monitoring Tools:

-• Intrusion Detection Systems (IDS): Monitor network traffic for suspicious activity.
+• Intrusion Detection Systems (IDS): Analyze network traffic to detect suspicious behavior.

-• Security Information and Event Management (SIEM): Aggregate and analyze security event data for early threat detection.
+• Security Information and Event Management (SIEM): Aggregate and interpret security event data to identify potential threats early.

 Continuous Monitoring and Response